Over 90% of those surveyed say that the smile is the first thing they notice about other people.

 Impact Exercise.
 When Australian boxer Jeff Horn won the WBO Welterweight Championship, he was able to celebrate with a smile!
 This is because he had a custom-made mouth-guard, which protected him from damage.
-If you play high impact sports, be like Jeff – visit us at West Ryde Dental Clinic and have us fit you a custom mouth-guard to protect your dental health!
+If you play high impact sports, be like Jeff – visit us at My Local Dentists West Ryde and have us fit you a custom mouth-guard to protect your dental health!

 Exercise in Pools.
 The chemicals present in swimming pools, particularly chlorine, are linked to enamel erosion.
 The Journal of the Canadian Dental Association reports that regular swimming over more than an 8-month period can cause rapid increases in dental erosion and sensitivity.
 If you do swim try to keep excess water out of your mouth, and try to use less-chlorinated pools.

 Dental Health Habits that can turn into Negatives